The WERT Prize for Global Business Reporting Presented By Knight-Bagehot Fellowships in Economics and Business.

 The WERT Prize was established in 2018 and is funded by a bequest made by The Women’s Economic Round Table to the Knight-Bagehot Fellowship in Economics and Business Journalism at the Columbia Journalism School.

 The recipient of the prize receives $2,000 for work published in English, across platforms - print, radio, broadcast and digital.
 Books, films, and individual works not affiliated with a mass media organization are not eligible.
 All entries must have appeared during the previous calendar year that the Prize is awarded.

-In 2019, the WERT Prize celebrated its 40th anniversary.
-The Women’s Economic Round Table, was founded in 1978 by Dr. Amelia Augustus and Maria Rolfe.
+In 2019, Women's Economic Round Table celebrated its 40th anniversary.
+It was founded in 1978 by Dr. Amelia Augustus and Maria Rolfe.